arduino/docs-content/content/hardware/03.nano/boards/nano-33-ble-sense-rev2/tutorials/01.user-manual/content.md

 analogWrite(pin, value);
 ```

-By default, the resolution is 8-bit (0 to 255).
-You can use analogWriteResolution() to change this, supporting up to 12-bit (0 to 4095) resolution:
+By default, the PWM resolution is 8-bit (0 to 255).
+You can use `analogWriteResolution()` to change this, supporting up to 16-bit (0 to 65535) resolution:

 ```arduino
 analogWriteResolution(resolution);